ansible-community/ansible-bender/README.md

   * You can turn this off with `--no-cache`.
   * You can disable caching from a certain point by adding a tag `no-cache` to a task.
 * You can stop creating new image layers by adding tag `stop-layering` to a task.
-* If an image build fails, it's comitted and named with a suffix `-failed` (so you can take a look inside and resolve the issue).
+* If an image build fails, it's committed and named with a suffix `-failed` (so you can take a look inside and resolve the issue).
 * The tool tries to find python interpreter inside the base image.
 * You can push images you built to remote locations such as: